MAYANKKS13/JAVA/README.md

 # Java-Programs
-This repository contains some programs using java language.
+This repository contains some programs and small apps using java language.